 We report results in Fig.~\ref{fig:online-eval-bar}, and defer the full learning curves to Appendix Fig.~\ref{fig:online-eval}.
 These results show that TD InfoNCE matches or outperforms other baselines on all tasks, both for state and image observations.
-On those more challenging tasks (\texttt{pick \& place (state / image)} and \texttt{slide (state / image)}), TD InfoNCE achieves a $2\times$ median improvement relative to the strongest baseline.
+On those more challenging tasks (\texttt{pick \& place (state / image)} and \texttt{slide (state / image)}), TD InfoNCE achieves a $2\times$ median improvement relative to the strongest baseline (Appendix Fig.~\ref{fig:online-eval}).
 On the most challenging tasks, image-based \texttt{pick \& place} and \texttt{slide}, TD InfoNCE is the only method achieving non-negligible success rates.
+For those tasks where the success rate fails to separate different methods significantly (e.g., \texttt{slide (state)} and \texttt{push (image)}), we include comparisons using minimum distances of the gripper or the object to the goal over an episode in Appendix Fig.~\ref{fig:online-eval-dist}.
 We speculate this observation is because TD InfoNCE estimates the discounted state occupancy measure more accurately, a hypothesis we will investigate in Sec.~\ref{subsec:critic-pred-acc}.

 Among those baselines, QRL is the strongest one.
 Unlike TD InfoNCE, the derivation of QRL assumes the dynamics are deterministic.
 This difference motivates us to study whether TD InfoNCE continues achieving high success rates in environments with stochastic noise.
 To study this, we compare TD InfoNCE to QRL on a variant of the Fetch benchmark where observations are corrupted with probability $0.1$.
 As shown in Fig.~\ref{fig:online-eval-stochastic-bar}, TD InfoNCE maintains high success rates while the performance of QRL decreases significantly, suggesting that TD InfoNCE can better cope with stochasticity in the environment.